GET IN TOUCH

 Industry and Community Reactions

-Associations representing residential and commercial property owners said the combined filing system could help reduce outstanding eligible tax liabilities and interest forgiven for late payments.
-Labor unions and community organizations called the expansion a practical win for working families, particularly those who rely on free filing services.
+Associations representing residential and commercial property owners said the combined filing system helped reduce outstanding eligible tax liabilities and interest forgiven for late payments.
+Labor unions and community organizations called the expansion a practical win for working families, particularly those who relied on free filing services.

-Consumer advocates said that integrating state and federal systems would lower the risk of mismatched records and errors in income tax filings.
-The Illinois Department plans to expand outreach through local libraries, community colleges, and professional associations to help residents navigate the transition and take advantage of the free tools available.
+Consumer advocates said that integrating state and federal systems lowered the risk of mismatched records and errors in income tax filings.
+The Illinois Department expanded outreach through local libraries, community colleges, and professional associations to help residents navigate the transition and take advantage of the free tools available.

 Sources

-Taxpayers can find more information or begin filing through the following official sources:
+Taxpayers can find more information through the following official sources: